Your Guide to Japanese Summer Festivals: What to See, Eat, and Experience

 • Local food stalls (yatai) offering delicious street snacks

-Gion Matsuri Festival - Kyoto
+Gion Festival - Kyoto

-Date: All of July
+Date: Throughout July 2026

 Let’s get away from the capital and head to downtown Kyoto, the heart of traditional Japan.
 Being one of the most famous traditional festivals and largest summer festivals in Japan, this one is quite coveted as well – but it lasts for a month!
 The Gion Matsuri is a famous festival that attracts visitors from all over, with its historical significance, grand parades, and vibrant street parties.
 Almost every day during July, a ceremony or event will take place in the Gion district.
 We recommend you check the yamaboko parade, on July 17 (Saki Matsuri Junko) and July 24 (Ato Matsuri Junko).
 Yamabokos are matsuri floats, and Gion’s ones are the star of the festival, they can weigh up to 12 tons with 50 men pulling them through the streets of Kyoto.
 The parade itself is worth the trip and is recognized by UNESCO as UNESCO Intangible Cultural Heritage